ECLIPSE: An Evolutionary Computation Library for Instrumentation Prototyping in Scientific Engineering: Ongoing Work and Results

 \subsection{Satellite Design}

-Satellites in very-low Earth orbit can provide faster and more affordable Earth imaging and sensing capabilities for applications like environmental monitoring and disaster response \cite{crisp2020benefits}.
+Satellites in very-low Earth orbit (VLEO) provide fast and affordable Earth imaging and sensing capabilities for applications like environmental monitoring and disaster response \cite{crisp2020benefits}.
 These satellites, however, experience substantial atmospheric drag, which strongly influences orbital lifetime, maneuverability, and mission reliability \cite{pilinski2011dynamic}.
 The topology of a satellite plays a major role in its drag profile, and past failures in this regime \cite{berger2023thermosphere} underscore the importance of accurately optimizing aerodynamic performance.

 ECLIPSE is currently being used to evolve VLEO satellite topologies that minimize drag while satisfying mission-imposed structural constraints utilizing both primitive-based individuals and point cloud-based individuals.
 To reflect common VLEO mission configurations, the experiments use a 12U CubeSat as the baseline for size comparisons.
 Users can specify internal cargo volume requirements, overall bounding geometry, and atmospheric conditions.